 All students who travel abroad for CSB/SJU-related purposes must register their international travel and provide all supporting documentation not later than two weeks prior to their expected departure date.
 If possible, travelers should update the Center for Global Education while abroad as additional information becomes available or as changes occur during travel, including additional countries added to the travel itinerary.

-International Travel Registration requires submission of the following:
+International Travel Registration requires the following:

-• Purchase of CISI Insurance
+• Purchase of International Medical and Accident Insurance

 • Travel Warning/Alert evaluation (for countries currently under travel warnings and/or alerts)